-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 in Maths and However, due to the new GCSE grading, we do recommend that you are working towards at least a grade 5 in both Maths and English Language.|
+|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in Mathematics and English Language.|

-|Start Date:||Sept 2017|
+|Start Date:||Sept 2021|

 What will I learn?

 Philosophy of religion will cover Christian scholarly views on the existence of God, religious experience and the language used by theologians.
 Religion and ethics will explore key topical debates in our society such as euthanasia and business ethics.
 Discussions will focus on whether morally good actions involve following societal rules or considering consequences.

 The course will study the impact of religion on the world with particular focus on major world religions such as Buddhism.
 Lessons will look at Religions in the East and West and the impact that religion has on popular culture.
 A large topic will be the way that religion is portrayed in western media and debates will surround the positive and negative connotations of this.

 You will be assessed by examinations at the end of the two-year course.

 You will also be expected to carry out independent study and other personal development activities alongside your programme, such as additional workshops, an Extended Project Qualification, leisure extracurricular activities, volunteering or work experience, or part-time employment.

 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.